isaaccjh/tgc-project-2-frontend/README.md

 To ensure a safe and enjoyable experience for all users, we have implemented user login and authentication.
 Our website also features a visually appealing design with a carefully chosen color scheme and adheres to the 5 planes of UI/UX design to provide a seamless user experience.

-# Cocktail Central

-Cocktail Central is a web application designed to help cocktail enthusiasts all over the world connect, share, and explore the world of cocktails.

-With Cocktail Central, users can create their own cocktail recipes and share them with other cocktail enthusiasts.
-Users can also browse and review other users' cocktail recipes, providing feedback and rating the cocktails they've tried.

-Cocktail Central is perfect for both professional mixologists and home bartenders.
-Professional mixologists can use this web application to showcase their creativity and connect with other industry professionals.
-Home bartenders can use Cocktail Central to discover new cocktail recipes, get inspiration for their own creations, and share their favorite drinks with others.

-Cocktail Central features a user-friendly interface and interactive features that make it easy for users to create, share, and discover new cocktails.
-The app includes a cocktail builder that guides users through the process of creating a cocktail recipe, with fields for ingredients, measurements, instructions, and images.
-Users can also search for recipes by keyword, or filter by ingredients.

-So if you're looking for a fun and engaging way to discover and create new cocktails, Cocktail Central is the perfect app for you.
-Join the community today and start exploring the world of cocktails like never before!

 ## Table of Contents